garbados/the-emerald-green/doc/player_guide.md

 # Player Guide

 Welcome to *The Emerald Green*, AKA **TEG**.
 I'm the author, Diana.
 Usually there's a narrator instead, but, why deal in illusions with you, love?
 This is a guide to a tabletop roleplaying game about people who have gotten in over their heads with things they don't understand -- things they can't.
-It

 You, a player, take on the role of such a person.
 When you make a character, you decide what this person's connection to such a *thing* is, and select Tarot cards to form your *Pact*, which confers powers subtle and profound alike.
 Some cards, which you *sanctify*, you'll keep in your deck during play.
 Others, which you *exile*, are removed from your deck during play.
 Your Pact includes all your sanctified and exiled cards.
 When you level up, sometimes you'll sanctify a new card, but mostly you'll have to exile something.